Tux-Exploration/tux-exploration/README.md

 # tux-exploration
 The main game.
-The license is GPL v3, however some stuff may be CC-BY-SA or CC-BY or CC0.
+The license is GPL v3, however some stuff may be other licenses.
 You should check the links in CREDITS.md.

-How do I stop the github-pages actions thingy?
-I would really like to know how.